VAIJ-TEJAS/Articles/Advanced_Tkinter/draft4.md

     ![Tkinter_modal_dialog][14]

 It creates a button labeled "Click me".
-When clicked, the button triggers the `show_modal_dialog` function, which displays a `modal dialog box` with the title "Modal Dialog" and the message "Pay attention to this dialog box!", and will not diasppear till "OK" is clicked.
+When clicked, the button triggers the `show_modal_dialog` function, which displays a `modal dialog box` with the title "Modal Dialog" and the message "Pay attention to this dialog box!", and will not disappear till "OK" is clicked.

 - **Modeless dialogs** are windows that allow users to interact with both the dialog and the main application window simultaneously.
 They do not block interaction with other windows in the application, allowing you to switch between them freely.